metabrainz/critiquebrainz/docs/intro.rst

 These archives include all the data required for setting up an instance of CritiqueBrainz.

-Note that if you have SELinux enabled on your OS, you must perform one of the following steps:
-   Set SELinux to disabled mode.
-Run $setenforce 0 and try again.
-   If you do not wish to disable SELinux append a :Z to the volume declaration so that Docker will fix the SELinux context of the volume directory

 You can automatically download the archives (``mbdump.tar.bz2`` and ``mbdump-derived.tar.bz2``) and begin the import for the MusicBrainz database::